driftphp/demo/README.md

 - Twig Adapter
 - DBAL

+> This demo supports PHP8.
+We only made 2 changes to make this happen.
+First of
+> all, new DriftPHP projects that want to change to PHP8 should start using the
+> php8 Docker image - driftphp/base-php8 -.
+After that, and because some
+> dependencies don't have their updates to accept the new PHP version, you
+> should install/update your composer dependencies with the flag
+> `--ignore-platform-reqs`.
+With these 2 changes, we want to welcome PHP8 with a
+> big smile on our faces :)

 ## Help US :heart:

 Did you enjoy this demo?
 Do you think that this DriftPHP Framework deserves an